lingnand/VIMonad/README.md

 * [cabal](http://www.haskell.org/cabal/): for installing packages
 * [wmctrl](http://tomas.styblo.name/wmctrl/): for activating windows from the command line
 * [rpd](http://github.com/lynnard/rpd): if you'd like to use the radio service in VIMonad
+* [rpc](http://github.com/lynnard/rpc): if you'd like to use the radio service in VIMonad
 * [taskwarrior][task]: task management from the prompt
 * [vimb][vimb]: light-weight browser with its histories and bookmarks accessible from the prompt
 * [xdotool](http://www.semicomplete.com/projects/xdotool/xdotool.xhtml): for playing back text macros